-Constructor is similar to function that has a same name as the class in which it is resides .
+Constructor in C++ is similar to a function that has the same name as the class in which it resides.

 Constructor is automatically called when the object of that class created in which it is resides.

-A class can contains more than one constructor.
+A class can contain more than one constructor.
 Constructor does not have a return value.

 Characteristics of constructor

-Constructor has a same name as the class in which it is resides.
+Constructor has the same name as the class in which it resides.

 The constructor without argument is called as default constructor.